 Sleep apnea is quite common among Americans, but it often goes undiagnosed because it can easily be mistaken for snoring.
 However, sleep apnea is much more serious than snoring throughout the night.
 Sleep apnea can harm your ability to get restful sleep and even increase your risk of high blood pressure, stroke, and heart attacks.
 Because sleep apnea can be serious, it’s important to know the signs.
-Dr. Higgs is an American Academy of Dental Sleep Medicine Member, and an expert in treatments for sleep apnea and snoring.
+Dr. Richard Higgs is an American Academy of Dental Sleep Medicine Member, and an expert in treatments for sleep apnea and snoring.

 If you suffer from sleep apnea, Aquila Dental can help!

 Obstructive sleep apnea is caused by the soft tissues in the mouth, palate and throat relaxing during sleep.
 When this happens, the tissue may “fall,” and block the airway temporarily.